jananir77/vallur.github.com/_posts/2014-08-13-RightAPIToChooseForCall.md

 ```
 total time taken for completion of 2000000 calls - 2 mins 56 secs 2 ms 238 Us
 ```

 Test results from JVM metrics :-

 ![SocketClient metrics](/img/posts/socketmetrics.png)

-The total round trip time depends on the network and i have seen network lag of 300 Us to 9 ms per request for a communication bytesize of less than 1k.
+The total round trip time depends on the network and i have seen network lag of 300 Us to 9 ms per request for a communication bytesize of less than 1k for any of the above technologies we choose.
 This network lag begs for the need for compression when the message size increases which i shall discuss in my next blog.

 Server side code for the socket